jobe-m/ownkeepass/README.md

 List of planned features for ownKeepass to happen somewhere the next time.
 Priority in descending order.

+*   Update KeepassX 2 database code base with upstream
+*   Write support for Keepass 2 databases
-*   Integrating WebDav support for loading and saving your Keepass database to a server like ownCloud.
+*   Integrating WebDav and Dropbox support for loading and saving your Keepass database to a server like ownCloud.
-*   Other features will only come if there is a strong demand ;)

-I am searching for contributors who want and can work on specific additional features.
-Below are some of the requirements which
-I marked as contribution on the issue page.
-That means that I won't work for a while on that topics due to missing time thus you can be sure that we don't do double work there.
-*   Delete a Keepass database -> [REQ](https://github.com/jobe-m/ownkeepass/issues/64)
-*   Import and export functionality -> [REQ](https://github.com/jobe-m/ownkeepass/issues/44)
-*   Add support for yubikey with challenge response -> [REQ](https://github.com/jobe-m/ownkeepass/issues/95)
-*   Select the substring freely from the master password for the fast unlock pass code -> [REQ](https://github.com/jobe-m/ownkeepass/issues/85)

-The status of all requirements, feature requests and found bugs can be looked up [here] [6].

 What is this?
 -------------